FREQUENTLY ASKED QUESTIONS

 Prior to check-in, RAs complete a Room Condition Report (RCR) for each room detailing the condition of the room/suite.
 You will have a chance to review the RCR and you and your RA will sign it indicating that you agree with the condition of the room recorded on the RCR.
 At check-out the RA and you will go over the condition of the room/suite and indicate the condition of the room.
 If there are any damages, the resident(s) of the room will be responsible for them and a bill will be sent.

-Caldwell College – Making it your home away from home
+Caldwell University – Making it your home away from home

 Living on campus is a great way to meet people and get involved on campus.
 It’s a time when you learn how to balance getting all of your school work done yet still enjoying time with your friends and all the activities on campus.
 Below are some things that can help you make your home away from home more enjoyable.